Brake Services & Inspections

-If you notice any of the car brake symptoms or warning signs found below (or anything else that seems “not right”), it’s a good idea to have your auto brakes checked.
+If you notice any of the brake symptoms or warning signs found below (or anything else that seems “not right”), it’s a good idea to have your brakes checked.
 Brakes Plus® will provide you with a FREE brake check.
-If our brake service inspection reveals they do require repair, we will explain exactly what’s required and what’s optional.
-We will then provide you with a written estimate before any brake repair work is done.
+If our brake inspection reveals they do require repair, we will explain exactly what’s required and what’s optional.
+We will then provide you with a written estimate before any brake services and repairs are performed.
 Call the location nearest you to schedule an appointment.

 - Replacing pads or shoes